hblyx/DSC180_Project2/methods.md

 [GNN](https://theaisummer.com/Graph_Neural_Networks/) by Sergios Karagiannakos

-This community detection algorithm is a graph convolutional neural network constructed to work with both node features and graph data.
-It is composed of a graph convolutional layer that takes as input the node feature matrix and edge indices with 64 output channels, followed by ReLU activation, and finally another graph convolutional layer with 64 input channels and output as the predicted community a node belongs to.
+For this community detection algorithm, we used a Graph Convolutional Neural Network constructed to take advantage of node features and graph data.
+The GCN architecture comprises a Graph Convolutional Layer that accepts the node feature matrix and edge indices as input and generates 64 output channels.
+This layer is subsequently followed by ReLU activation, and a second Graph Convolutional Layer with 64 input channels is employed to predict the community membership of each node.
+The output of this layer represents the final community prediction.